MatsDK/TauRPC/README.md

 [![](https://img.shields.io/npm/v/taurpc)](https://www.npmjs.com/package/taurpc) [![](https://img.shields.io/crates/v/taurpc)](https://crates.io/crates/taurpc) [![](https://img.shields.io/docsrs/taurpc)](https://docs.rs/taurpc/) ![](https://img.shields.io/crates/l/taurpc)

 This package is a Tauri extension to give you a fully-typed RPC layer for [Tauri commands](https://tauri.app/v1/guides/features/command/).
 The TS types corresponding to your pre-defined Rust backend API are generated on runtime, after which they can be used to call the backend from your Typescript frontend framework of choice.
+You can also easily send events to the frontend with typed arguments from the Rust backend.

 # Usage🔧